Coronavirus (COVID-19) Response

 Can you help me with the technical language for a subpoena, court order, or preservation of evidence?

 Yes.
 Our forensic experts can assist counsel in drafting language that will allow us to collect all the evidence in your case whether it’s mobile, computer, cloud, or cell towers.
-Few lawyers have both the technical and legal knowledge to craft these legal documents.
+Few lawyers have both the technical and legal knowledge to draft these legal documents.

 How do I hire you?

 Carney Forensics is normally engaged by attorneys on behalf of their clients.
 Once we have the details of your case, we will check for any conflicts of interest with the parties.
-If none exist, we will send our service agreement to your attorney for his review and signature.
+If none exist, we will send our service agreement to your attorney for his or her review and signature.